 Consisting of St John’s Innovation Park, Cambridge Science Park and Cambridge Business Park, the northern aspect of the cluster is the most established and well connected.
-Connections will be further improved in summer 2017 with the arrival of the new railway station and extended guided busway serving the area.
+Connections have been further improved with the new Cambridge North railway station and extended guided busway serving the area.

 St John’s Innovation Park was established on a 21-acre plot of land owned by St John’s College since 1534.